leoshimo/vrs/README.md

     (configure :nodes '("ssh://home-server")))
 ```

+Use `./serve` (or `./scripts/serve.sh`) to start the runtime and GUI.
+It first
+installs the current `vrsctl` with `cargo install --path vrsctl --force`, so
+Emacs and script shebangs use the matching client. `./serve dev` installs a
-Use `./scripts/serve.sh headless` on a node that should run the daemon and its
+debug client for the debug runtime socket.
+Use `./serve headless` on a node
-services without launching the `vrsjmp` GUI.
+that should run the daemon and its services without launching the GUI.

 Endpoints name their transport explicitly.
 Release builds use VRS port `8773`;
 debug builds use `8774`, keeping a persistent `serve.sh` runtime isolated from